 The BSHS is very pleased to announce a competition for up to 4 bursaries of £4,000 each to support students taking a master’s degree in the history of science, technology or medicine.
 This round of awards will be available to those who have been accepted on a master’s programme for the academic year 2014-15.

-- Applicants must have a confirmed place upon a taught Master’s course focusing on the history of science, technology or medicine, at a higher education institution in the United Kingdom or Republic of Ireland.
+- Applicants must have a confirmed place on a master’s programme in the United Kingdom or the Republic of Ireland.

 - There is no nationality requirement for applicants.
 There is no age limit.

 - Non-members of the Society are welcome to apply.